g-clef/g-clef.github.io/lab/hardware.md

 #### Network

 I'm running all of these systems in a flat network, on a single switch.
-The switch is a gigabit-capable switch (I forget the model), but nothing flashy...I think it cost $50 on NewEgg.
+The switch is a gigabit-capable switch (I forget the model), but nothing flashy...I think it cost $50 at Newegg.
 So they're all in the same broadcast domain, no fancy routing between them.

 #### OS